IBM/presto-iceberg-lab/docs/lab-1/README.md

 In this section, you will use docker compose to create an open lakehouse with the following components:

-- A Minio s3 Object Storage as the data storage component
+- A MinIO s3 Object Storage as the data storage component
 - A Hive metastore server to keep track of table metadata, and a MySQL database to store this metadata
 - A single-node Presto cluster as the SQL query engine